Work with Rhythm Systems to develop an execution ready quarterly plan to achieve your strategic goals

 Cascade the executive plan so each department can align to the goals.

 In order for each department to align their goals for the quarter to the company's, they need to know the plan.
 Sharing plans across all departments can be challenging, especially when you have ten or more groups, geographic disbursement and/or the inability to pull a whole team at once (like a 24-hour support team).
+In order for CEOs to close the strategy execution gap, they need to take this step to get everyone on the same page.

 Here are some ideas that work:

 This is a great format if your company has five or fewer Groups and everyone is located in the same office.
 In this example, the Executive Team and each of the Groups have already completed their plans.
-The next step is to have a Town Hall-style meeting where the Company Plan is shared and then Group Plans are shared, what we call cascade planning.
+The next step is to have a Town Hall-style meeting where the Company Plan is shared and then Group Plans are shared, which we call cascade planning.
 Have an open discussion on cross-functional priorities and finalize things as a team.

 This is a great format for companies with people spread out over multiple locations.
 It not only accomplishes quarterly